snoyberg/posa-chapter/warp.md

 Recently, it has been said that event-driven programming is required to implement high-performance servers.
 In this architecture multiple connections are handled by a single process (Fig XXX).
-Lighttpd is an example of web server using this architecture.
+Lighttpd is an example of a web server using this architecture.

 ![Event driven](2.png)